troystribling/BlueCap/README.md

 ### <a name="gatt_configuredserviceprofile">ConfiguredServiceProfile</a>

-A ConfiguredServiceProfile object encapsulates a service configuration that cab be used to instantiate either Service of MutableService object.
+A ConfiguredServiceProfile object encapsulates a service configuration and can be used to instantiate either Service or MutableService objects.

 ```swift
 struct AccelerometerService : ServiceConfigurable  {